Snowflake: Cold Feet On Valuations (NYSE:SNOW)

 Much has been written on the recently IPOed Snowflake and an important aspect to analyse is its initial investors.
 It is important to understand initial investors' purchase prices, since it gives an indication of how much profit they have made and whether there is a strong motivation to sell.

 Institutional investors were initially offered SNOW at $120, which means they are already making double of their initial investment since the shares are trading at above $240 at the time of writing.
 This appears to have shifted the balance of power in favour of institutional investors over the company, and initial participants of the elite "club" of the deal.
 Interestingly, SNOW’s IPO gathered additional investors, subsequently from Berkshire Hathaway (NYSE:BRK.A) (NYSE:BRK.B) and salesforce.com (CRM) with a total of 4.17M shares sold, in addition to the original 28M.
-Obviously, with investors such as Warren Buffett from Berkshire Hathaway, interest increased, and the investment bankers exercised their overallotment provision of 4.2M shares, bringing the total institutionally-held shares to 36.4M.
-While Snowflake’s CEO defended that full value was not extracted given their preference for institutional investors, the other side of the story is the risk of share overhang for institutional investors which had already profited by more than double.
+Obviously, with investors such as Berkshire Hathaway, interest increased, and the investment bankers exercised their overallotment provision of 4.2M shares, bringing the total institutionally-held shares to 36.4M.
+While Snowflake’s CEO defended that full value was not extracted given their preference for institutional investors, the other side of the story is the risk of share overhang from institutional investors which had already profited by more than double.

 An additional issue is share overhang (i.e. supply) risk from the exercise of options and restricted stock, amounting to 79.9M shares.
 With an exercise price of $6.70, the options are in the money, and what prevents mass dilution now is a lock-up period which usually applies to employees and suppliers.
 There are roughly 277M shares outstanding.
 As such, there is 79.9M of additional shares which will cause potential dilution over time, which amounts to a huge 28.8% of outstanding shares.
 While the sale of shares by institutional investors which are already enjoying doubled returns does not cause additional dilution, it does add to concerns of share overhang risk and the dark cloud of when they would cash out on SNOW.

 It is difficult to judge the timing of these concerns, but it does give us some EPS hurdles (i.e., growth in the region of 30% is needed, assuming there’s no further fundraising activity) which SNOW must cross to counter stock dilution and overhang concerns.
 In all fairness, these worries are unlikely to materialize soon, given the lock-up period for employees and suppliers, while it is hopeful that institutional investors are indeed strong holders.
-Warren Buffett had always been a long-term investor, but times are changing, and we would not know if his recent shift to the tech sector suggests he may also change his opinions toward long-term investing, especially when profit had already been made.
+Warren Buffett of Berkshire Hathaway had always been a long-term investor, but times are changing, and we would not know if his recent shift to the tech sector suggests he may also change his opinions toward long-term investing, especially when profit had already been made.
 Apart from that, momentum has been healthy following post-election optimism in the stock market, although the turning point can be triggered if tech stock valuations were to abruptly turn the corner should there be a reallocation to the “old economy” or if there is some overreaction that SNOW is no longer relevant simply due to a COVID-19 vaccine.
 Whatever or whenever the case, these are real concerns.

 Rivals would catch up, and SNOW depends on the infrastructure of its rivals